 4. If you don't need to spend it, save it

-5. Don't get caught up in comparison, be content with what you have
+5. Don't get caught up in comparison, be grateful for what you have